Orthodontics

 These symptoms can occur when the temporomandibular joints are under constant pressure due to an uneven bite or misaligned teeth.
 In such cases, orthodontists often evaluate whether bite correction may reduce the strain placed on the jaw joints.

-People dealing with persistent jaw discomfort frequently search for orthodontic solutions and ask Can Braces Fix TMJ when the problem may be related to structural issues in the bite.
+People dealing with persistent jaw discomfort frequently search for orthodontic solutions.
+They ask if braces can fix TMJ when the problem may be related to structural issues in the bite.
 By gradually repositioning the teeth and improving alignment, braces may help distribute pressure more evenly across the jaw.

 However, the effectiveness of braces depends on the specific cause of the TMJ disorder.